Hazqeel09/ellzaf_ml/README.md

     swapper.show_image(image_a, 'Image A with features from B', image_b, 'Image B with features from A')

 # go through images in folder
-# Example of how to use the new method in the PatchSwap class
 input_dir = 'path/to/real_face_folder'
 output_dir = 'path/to/fake_face_folder'

-# Call the new class method with the input and output directories
+# Call the class method with the input and output directories
 swapper.swap_features_in_directory(input_dir, output_dir)
 ```